 The opportunity to grow my knowledge of SharePoint; where I worked previously, I never saw the back-end of SharePoint, so my awareness is limited to the end-user experience, and I wanted to learn more.
 Plus, the awesomeness of the product suite Bamboo has is astounding; anything an end-user wants to do can be done so much quicker with one of our products.

 What were some of your first impressions of working at Bamboo?

 Everyone here is really nice!
 It is refreshing to walk down the hallway and always see a smile, and having a chance to chat and brainstorm around the coffee pot is great.
 And the coffee is divine!!
 There is a genuine camaraderie here, and it feels like a big family where each person has a particular focus.
 Still, together, there is a single-mindedness to deliver our best.

 With over 70 products to learn, do you feel overwhelmed?
 What’s your strategy for getting up to speed?

 I think the key is to understand what each product will do for our customers, so my strategy is to focus on the differences between the products.
 After all, they are SharePoint-centric, so knowing SharePoint helps!
 Coming from a workplace where we did not use Bamboo Solutions products, I can see how so many of our products would have helped me without ever having to write a lick of jQuery or open SharePoint Designer.
-I wish there was a way to proclaim to the world how effective our Web Parts can be; companies could shut down the use of SharePoint Designer simply implementing our solutions and solve a variety of issues their end users are facing.
+I wish there was a way to proclaim to the world how effective our Web Parts can be; companies could shut down the use of SharePoint Designer simply by implementing our solutions and solving a variety of issues their end users are facing.
 What a win-win for an enterprise!